ImanHz/aes-ccm-psoc/README.md

  * AAD is not used in PSOC decoding functions and according to its docs a 1 bytes should be used
  * Plaintext is the raw data.
 Its size is limited to 27 bytes in PSOC functions.

  Here I use OpenSSL library.
-To install it on linux use:
+To install it on linux do the followings:

  1. Install the library:
  sudo apt install libss-dev